 - Conducts Compliance Assistance Visits (CAVs) to assist CFATS-regulated facilities in understanding and meeting the program’s risk-based security standards.
 A facility can request a CAV at any point in the CFATS process.

 - Shares certain CFATS elements on CISA Gateway EO 13650 Portal with authorized federal and SLTT agencies to help strengthen community preparedness and response.

-- Solicited feedback through a CFATS Advance Notice of Proposed Rulemaking (ANPRM) on potential modification of the CFATS regulations to address ammonium nitrate and an ANPRM on potential updates to the list of chemicals of interest (COI) and other aspects of the CFATS regulation.
+- Solicited feedback through a CFATS Advance Notice of Proposed Rulemaking (ANPRM) on potential modification of the CFATS regulations to address ammonium nitrate and an ANPRM on potential updates to the list of COI and other aspects of the CFATS regulation.

 - Improved the methodology used to identify and assign risk tiers to high-risk chemical facilities by having external experts from industry and government review the process.